Constitutional history of Australia: Statute of Westminster 1931

 By the mid-1920s, it was accepted by the British government that dominions would have full legislative autonomy.
 This was given legislative effect in 1931 by the Statute of Westminster 1931.
 The Statute took effect in Australia in 1942 with the passing of the Statute of Westminster Adoption Act 1942, with retroactive effect to 3 September 1939, the start of World War II.
 The adoption of the Statute repealed the application of the Colonial Laws Validity Act 1865 in relation to federal legislation.
 However, the Colonial Laws Validity Act 1865 continued to have application in individual Australian states until the Australia Act 1986 came into effect in 1986.

+Following the Statute of Westminster, even though it was not yet adopted in Australia, a UK parliament joint select committee refused to implement the result of the 1933 Western Australian secession referendum as such a change did not have the support of the Australian government or parliament.

 Crisis in 1975

 The elections of the Australian Labor Party in 1972 and 1974 under its leader Gough Whitlam forced several constitutional issues to be tested.
 For two weeks in 1972, the Government had only two ministers, Whitlam and Lance Barnard.
 Although it had a majority in the lower House, the ALP faced a hostile Senate, and the defeat of Government bills led to a double dissolution and a consequent joint sitting and the passing of the bills into law as allowed under section 57.
 The political situation however was not improved much by the 1974 election, and the Senate later failed to provide "supply" (i.e. to pass tax and expenditure acts).
 The resulting Australian constitutional crisis of 1975 raised a series of issues: